Core scene-graph types and APIs for constructing, inspecting, importing, exporting,

 The scene graph is deliberately buildable and serializable:

 The SceneEvents system exposes lifecycle and error events, allowing applications to observe and react to changes as models, objects, and resources are created or destroyed.
+These events are consumed by components such as Viewer and WebGLRenderer to manage rendering and interaction, without the scene needing to be aware of those components.

 A Scene uses a CoordinateSystem to specify its basis, units, origin, and scale.
 Each SceneModel can also have its own CoordinateSystem, enabling models from various sources to be combined without prior conversion.
 The SDK manages coordinate system transformations automatically during rendering and interaction, preserving each model’s original data.